-The present study aimed to examine the actual and perceived overall impact of the COVID-19 crisis on employees’ work and private life along with theand the consequences for MWB and general SRH in the German and Swiss working populations.
-The first objective of the study was to assess the perceived positive and negative impact of the COVID-19 crisis on work and private life in Germany and Switzerland as well as related changes in work and private life routines.
-Although the research has thus far mostly emphasized the negative impact of the COVID-19 crisis on the working population [9–12, 36], our data show that more than 40% of participants perceived no negative changes and over 10% even positive shifts in both work and private life.
-This can be partly explained by looking at the proportion of employees that experienced changes in their daily routines.
-Regarding the changes in work life routines, overall, 28% of participants were affected by a change in their employment contract and 49% by changes in the quantity of work time.
-This result is almost identical to the findings for the German sample in the Eurofound report [12].
-Regarding private life, quantity of leisure time changed for 58% and quantity of caring duties for 26%.
-Finally, about half the participants in our sample reported to WFH at least part of their working timet of their work time, and 20% of those did so for the first time.
-This finding is also in line with Eurofound’s data [12] showing that 24% of participants reported WFH for the first time.
-Overall, the proportion of people affected by changes in work and private life is comparable but hardly exceeds 50%
+The present study aimed to examine the impact of the COVID-19 crisis on employees’ work and private life and the consequences for MWB and SRH in German and Swiss employees.
+The first objective of the study was to assess the perceived impact and self-reported changes related to COVID-19.
+Although the research has thus far mostly emphasized the negative impact of the COVID-19 crisis [9–12, 36], our data show that more than 40% of participants perceived no negative changes and over 10% even positive shifts in both life domains.
+This can be partly explained by the experienced changes in daily routines: 28% of participants were affected by a change in their employment contract and 49% by changes in the quantity of work time, confirming almost identical findings for Germany in the Eurofound report [12].
+Also, quantity of leisure time and of caring duties changed for 58% and 26% respectively.
+The finding that about half WFH at least part of their working time, and 20% for the first time is also in line with Eurofound’s data where 24% reported WFH for the first time [12].
+Overall, the proportion of people affected by changes in work and private life is comparable but hardly exceeds 50%, similar to the proportion of participants who reported a deterioration in their work and private life.